-Earth's atmosphere has four distinct layers, as well as a rarefied outer layer that can extend as far a 10,000 kilometers (6,214 miles) from the planet in the absence of solar wind.
+Earth's atmosphere has four distinct layers, as well as a rarefied outer layer that can extend as far as 10,000 kilometers (6,214 miles) from the planet in the absence of solar wind.
 The lowest atmospheric layer is the troposphere, and the layer just above that is the stratosphere.
-Among the factors that define these as two separate layers are differences in air pressure, temperature, temperature gradient, wind speed and wind direction.
+Factors that define these as two separate layers include differences in air pressure, temperature, temperature gradient, wind speed and wind direction.

 A Shifting Boundary

 The boundary between the troposphere and the stratosphere is called the tropopause, and it isn't constant.
 It's about eight kilometers (five miles) above the ground at the poles and about twice that at the equator.
 The tropopause is an isotherm - a region of stable temperature - below which all of the planet's weather takes place.
 The tropopause typically marks the uppermost limit of cloud activity; instead of rising above this isotherm, large storm clouds typically spread out horizontally in an anvil shape.

 A very vigorous cumulonimbus cloud – a thunderstorm – may, however, sometimes penetrate the lowest level of the stratosphere.
 Strong updrafts within the storm can cause a bulge above the tropopause-marking anvil cloud, a feature known as an “overshooting top.”
 Certain types of clouds - called nacreous or mother-of-pearl clouds - do form in the stratosphere, but usually only at latitudes between 60 and 90 degrees and only in the winter.

 Weather patterns occur in the troposphere because the air near the ground is warmer than the air at higher altitudes; this phenomenon is a result of the fact that the ground absorbs and radiates heat from the sun.
 Because of this negative temperature gradient with respect to altitude, warm air can rise and create a convection current that produces winds and clouds.